 TikTok has strict community guidelines to ensure a safe and respectful environment.
 If your content violates these guidelines, such as by posting inappropriate, offensive, or violent material, your account may be banned.
 Common violations include:

-You also need to note that even accidental violations can trigger a suspension, so always review TikTok Community Guidelines before posting!
+You also need to note that even accidental violations can trigger a suspension, so always review the official TikTok Community Guidelines before posting!

 Copyright Infringements